cubiest/hugo-invi/archetypes/default.md

 ---
-title: ""
+title: "" # used as title in respective page and used in HTML's header-title, IF seo_title is undefined
-seo_title: "" # alternative title text to be used in HTML's header-title
+seo_title: "" # alternative title text to be used in HTML's header-title only
 draft: true
 sidebar: true # if `true`, show sidebar, else hide
 sidebarlogo: fresh # From (static/images/logos/)